 - Attorney on an Insurance Coverage Dispute

-- Attorney on an Employment Wrongful Termination Dispute
+- Attorney on a Business Partnership Dissolution Dispute

 Ms. Sperber has been involved in the mediation of a variety of anti-trust matters, some of which concerned the airline industry, the automotive industry, the banking and financial services industries, the healthcare industry, horse trading and racing, the insurance industry, the technology industry, the travel industry, as well as other commercial industries.